Children in the military: Europe

 According to Child Soldiers International the trend in Europe has been towards recruiting only adults from age 18; most states only allow adult recruitment, and as of 2016 no armed groups were known to be using children.
 As of 2018 one country, the United Kingdom, was enlisting children from age 16, and five were enlisting from age 17 (Austria, Cyprus, France, Germany, and Netherlands).
 Of these, the UK recruits children in the greatest numbers; in 2016, approximately a quarter of new recruits to the British army were aged under 18.

 All European states have ratified the Optional Protocol on the Involvement of Children in Armed Conflict, and so child recruits are not typically used in hostilities until they reach adulthood.
 Children were used as combatants in the First Chechen War during the 1990s.

 The brave Righetto (1851).
 Replica of the Giovanni Strazza statue in the lobby of the grand staircase in Palazzo Litta.
 It portrays a 12-year-old child who died with his dog in 1849 while trying to stop a bomb during the defence of the Roman Republic in 1849.

 Austria

 Austria invites male children to begin their adult compulsory military service one year early, at age 17, with the consent of their parents.

 Cyprus

 Cyprus invites children to begin their adult compulsory military service two years early, at age 16, with the consent of their parents.

 France

-France enlists military personnel from age 17 and 6 months, and students for military technical school from age 16; 3% of its armed forces' intake is aged under 18.
+France enlists military personnel from age 17 and 6 months, and 3% of its armed forces' intake is aged under 18.